kayodeakanni/people-counter/README.md

 ### Install Intel® Distribution of OpenVINO™ toolkit

+Refer to https://software.intel.com/en-us/articles/Open VINO-Install-Linux for more information how to go about the installation and set up the Intel® Distribution of OpenVINO toolkit.

 Utilize the classroom workspace, or refer to the relevant instructions for your operating system for this step.

 - [Linux/Ubuntu](./linux-setup.md)